Student support and experience

 PALS student leaders facilitate discussions and run structured activities and build a supportive academic community across years groups.

-You can find out more about PALS groups within the School of GeoSciences below:
+You can find out more about PALS groups within the School of GeoSciences on the EUSA website.

 Community Building and Societies